 10:35–10:50—BAND MEETS THE AUDIENCE: Chris also speaks to the fans, saying thank you to his audience.

-10:50–11:05: Chris and band bring down the house with some of the greatest full-length songs and more popular hits such as “Midnight Train to Memphis” and the ever-favorite “Tennessee Whiskey.”
+10:50–11:05: Chris and the band bring down the house with some of the greatest full-length songs and more popular hits such as “Midnight Train to Memphis” and the ever-favorite “Tennessee Whiskey.”

 11:05–11:15: The specially designed break for an encore.